theophani/SoundCloud-Shortcode/soundcloud-shortcode/readme.txt

 == Screenshots ==

-1. This is how the player looks like.
+1. This is how the player looks.

 == Changelog ==
+= 1.2 =
+* Added options page to allow blog-wide global default settings.

 = 1.1.9 =
 * Fix to support resources from api.soundcloud.com
 * Security enhancement.
 Only support players from player.soundcloud.com, player.sandbox-soundcloud.com and player.staging-soundcloud.com